-As of right now Snapchat has chosen not to integrate ads within Snap Map, but one can definitely see the endless possibilities especially in the mind of location based marketers For example, from a brand-related a retailer could run a sale and target Snap Map Story viewers because those people will be looking for something to do in the city.
-The same would go for a brand or company hosting event in city.
+As of right now Snapchat has chosen not to integrate ads within Snap Map, but one can definitely see the endless possibilities especially in the mind of location-based marketers For example, from a brand-related a retailer could run a sale and target Snap Map Story viewers because those people will be looking for something to do in the city.
+The same would go for a brand or company hosting an event in the city.

-Another way this integration could work is to run location targeted against location related stories, so one would be able to see local ads for a business depending on what city or state they are in.
-Same can be said for a more national approach, like showing ads for a Chicago based business in Charlotte as we already see in Snapchat Stories & Discovery Channels.
+Another way this integration could work is to run location-targeted against location related stories, so one would be able to see local ads for a business depending on what city or state they are in.
+The same can be said for a more national approach, like showing ads for a Chicago based business in Charlotte as we already see in Snapchat Stories & Discovery Channels.

 Snap Chat Ads Manager

 About a month ago Snapchat decided they want to let smaller businesses market on their platform, so they released their new Self-Serve Ads Manager Tool.
 As of right now businesses and advertisers are only allowed to buy Vertical Video Snap Ads and can include attachments such as displaying a web page, playing a longer video, or opening up app stores when people swipe up on an ad.

 While advertisers are limited to the types of ads that they can buy, they can target those ads using any of Snapchat’s targeting options, including: